hfoffani/CarND-Vehicle-Detection/README.md

 ### Sliding Window Search

-#### 1. Describe how (and identify where in your code) you implemented a sliding window search.
-How did you decide what scales to search and how much to overlap windows?

 I used 6 sampled images from a video with different light and objects conditions as a test bed.
 My priority was to keep false positive to a minimum while at the same time having boxes hitting the nearest cars.
 False positives do not have to be perfect though, a following step would take care of them.

-I restricted the search in a strip on the bottom half of the video frame.
+I restricted the search of the sliding windows within a strip on the bottom half of the video frame.
 We do not expect to find cars flying above the horizon or resting over the hood (hopefully!).

 I tried several combinations of window scales and overlap.
 I started with a 96 pixels square window with 50% overlap and gradually added more scales (96, 128 and 256) and overlaps (70, 75).
 I finally settled with five scales (80, 96, 112, 128 and 160) and a 60% overlap.